RobRomijnders/weight_uncertainty/readme.md

 # How to prune the parameters?
 Now let's answer how to prune the parameters.
 We have neural network with millions of weights.
 We want to drop many of them or at least zero them out.
 The question we face is the following: *which parameters should we drop first?*.

-Intuitively, we drop the parameters first that is least useful.
+Intuitively, we drop the parameters first that are least useful.
 For example, if a parameter has a high posterior probability of being zero, we might as well drop it.
 Conversely, if a parameter has a low posterior probability of being zero, we want to keep it.
 We follow this intuition as we prune parameters: 1) we pick a threshold for the zero probability and 2) we sweep over all the parameters and drop the ones whose probability at zero is above the threshold.

 Again, PyData loves python, so let's write some python